-Sometimes it may not be crystal clear who was at fault for the car accident, or both parties may claim they’re not at fault.
+Sometimes it may not be clear who was at fault for the car accident, or both parties may claim they were not.
 In this scenario, it’s best to let insurance companies argue it out amongst themselves.

 If someone is injured